 The hotel is over two decades old yet well maintained with all basic amenities.
 Our room was spacious with a view of the valley.
 There was no A/Cs in the room, but a big double blanket.
 And we know the reason why.
 It is bound to be so cold at night.

 To give is a company on our cliff room window we had a pair of monkeys.
 They looked docile and only wanted a bit of our food that we were more than willing to share.
 Such cute Mussoorie attractions.

 Malsi Deer Park

 On our way, we stopped by a road sign that read Malsi Deer Park.
 With the hills as a backdrop this mini zoological park with many deer and a children’s area amid natural surroundings.
 Mussoorie attractions had already begun on the way.

 This place is an ideal stop to grab a bite and enjoy wildlife.
 We stopped at a vegetarian restaurant overlooking the deer park while enjoying a scrumptious thali for just Rs 120/.

 That evening we walked down the Mall Road, the main shopping area of this delightful hill station.
 The entire Mall Road looked touristy and a fun place to walk around stressfree.

 In one of these shops, I met a 75-year-old pink-cheeked Sales lady who was the mother of the owners.
 Couldn’t refuse anything she sold me.
-In the end, I bought two caps, a few fridge magnets, a Tibetan bell and a stand to keep my spectacles at night.
+In the end, I bought two caps, a few fridge magnets, a Tibetan bell, and a stand to keep my spectacles at night.
 Don’t forget to try your hand at bargaining; it is a common practice here!

 Mussoorie is known for it’s unique and special Bal Mithai.
 A must try.